-Any Surfer who is found to have (3) offenses of this Article in one or more concurrent seasons which demonstrate a pattern of unacceptable conduct may be subject to suspension and/or
+Any Surfer who is found to have (3) offenses of this Article in one or more concurrent seasons which demonstrate a pattern of unacceptable conduct may be subject to suspension and/or expulsion from a WSL Tour.

-Article 184: Physical Assault and Mutual Combat
+Article 193: Physical Assault and Mutual Combat

-No individual subject to this Policy shall physically assault any official, Event staff (including volunteer), Surfer, member of the media, spectator or any other person within the designated Event area.
+No individual subject to this Policy shall physically assault any official, Event staff (including volunteer), Surfer, member of the media, spectator or any other person at or in relation to an Event (e.g. during Event Window or close to the Event site).
 For the purposes of this Article, physical assault is defined as any battery or assault including any attempt to commit a battery and/or assault.
 All forms of shoving, fighting, mutual combat or the like are considered violations of this Article.
 All persons should be aware that physical violence has no place in professional surfing and will not be tolerated.
 An act deemed by the Discipline Director to be an act entirely in self defence will not amount to a violation of this Article.
-If it is immediately clear to the Commissioner's Office's representative, the Head Judge, or Event Director which individual or individuals were the initial aggressor of the incident, then that individual shall be disqualified from the remainder of that Competitive Event or, if the Surfer has already been disqualified via loss, then the Surfer shall be suspended from the next Competitive Event.
+If it is immediately clear to the Head of Tours and Competition or the Head Judge which individual or individuals were the initial aggressor of the incident, then that individual shall be disgualified from the remainder of that Competitive Event or, if the Surfer has already been disgualified via loss, then the Surfer shall be suspended from the next Competitive Event.
 Any individual involved in an incident of physical assault (which includes throwing a punch regardless of whether it connects) will be also be subject to the following disciplinary action: